Dilepton Radiation from Strongly Interacting Systems: QCD matter under extreme conditions

-While virtual photon radiation from a QGP can be understood as being due to abundant radiative $q\bar{q}$ annihilation (\mycf Sec.~\ref{sec:thermal-radiation}), the cloudy bag model is in particular helpful to understand virtual photon radiation expected from a dense, baryon-rich hadronic medium.
-Indeed, the Vector Meson Dominance Model (VDM) suggests that all photons couple to hadrons through intermediate vector mesons, which in turn can be regarded as an excitation of the cloud carrying the quantum numbers of the photon.
-As it will be discussed in detail in Sec.~\ref{sec:VDM}, VDM is very successful in the description of electromagnetic transitions of hadrons in vacuum (Dalitz and two-body decays).
-Applying this model to means to study in order Investigating the spectral distribution of virtual photons emitted from a dense hadronic system in the context of VDM means studying in-medium vector meson propagators, most importantly the one of the $\rho$ meson.
-As we will discuss in Sec~\ref{sec:thermal-radiation}, various model calculations demonstrate strong modifications of the in-medium $\rho$ spectral function due to the coupling of the $\rho$ to baryon-resonance hole states.
-The salient feature of these calculations is the ansatz of VDM for baryon-photon coupling stressing the importance of a sound microscopic understanding of the underlying transitions (\mycf Sec.~\ref{sec:cocktail-phenom}).
+While virtual photon radiation from a QGP can be understood as being due to abundant radiative $q\bar{q}$ annihilation (\mycf \ref{sec:thermal-radiation}), the cloudy bag model is in particular helpful to understand virtual photon radiation expected from a dense, baryon-rich hadronic medium.
+Indeed, the Vector Meson Dominance Model (VDM) suggests that all photons couple to hadrons through intermediate vector mesons, which in turn can be regarded as an excitation of the meson cloud carrying the quantum numbers of the photon.
+As it will be discussed in detail in Sec.\,\ref{sec:VDM}, VDM is very successful in the description of electromagnetic transitions of hadrons in vacuum (Dalitz and two-body decays).
+Investigating the spectral distribution of virtual photons emitted from a dense hadronic system in the context of VDM means studying in-medium vector meson propagators, most importantly the one of the \textrho\ meson.
+As we will discuss in Sec~\ref{sec:thermal-radiation}, various model calculations demonstrate strong modifications of the in-medium \textrho\ spectral function due to the coupling of the \textrho\ to baryon-resonance hole states in nuclear matter.
+The salient feature of these calculations is the ansatz of VDM for baryon--photon coupling stressing the importance of a sound microscopic understanding of the underlying radiative transitions (\mycf Sec.\,\ref{sec:cocktail-phenom}).